 Sanctions – the privilege of withdrawal without academic penalty will be denied to students who cheat or plagiarize.

-Every incident of academic dishonesty or misconduct must be reported to the provost by the faculty member.
+Every incident of academic dishonesty or misconduct must be reported to the Vice President of Academic Affairs by the faculty member.
 Faculty can access the form to report academic dishonesty by a student under the "Faculty Tab" in delaGATE.
 It is in the Provost Channel as one of the options listed under "General Forms".
 Faculty should make their Dean, Assistant Dean, or Site Director aware that they are submitting a form for academic dishonesty.
-These incidents will be kept in a confidential file by the provost so that a record of the number of infractions per student is available when reports are made.
+These incidents will be kept in a confidential file by the Vice President of Academic Affairs so that a record of the number of infractions per student is available when reports are made.
 This file will not be generally available for faculty review.

 First Violation – The faculty member completes the Academic Dishonesty form and gives the student an “F”/zero on the paper, assignment or examination in question.
 This action could result in a final grade for the course at least one letter grade lower than it otherwise would have been.